 - Demonstrate excellence in leadership and practice management skills.

-Residents have a minimum of 12 weeks elective time.
-Each elective may be done as a 2 or 4-week rotation or experiences can be blended.
-For example, if a resident is interested in geriatrics they may choose to create a 2-week rotation with time spent in the geriatric internal medicine clinic, with the skilled nursing facility pharmacist and rounding on geriatric patients with the medical residents.
+Residents have the opportunity for 12 weeks of elective time.
+Each elective may be developed as a block or longitudinal experience.
 Residents are encouraged to create an experience unique to their personal goals.
 New electives may be created at the resident’s request if appropriate documentation and deadlines are met.

 - Acute Care